intreqd/iris2bq/README.md

 ```
 - Done!

-Add this to a scheduler (Airflow, crontab, etc) every 10min and enjoy your JOINs in BigQuery.
+Add this to a scheduler (Airflow, crontab, etc) every 10min and enjoy your JOINs in BigQuery of your IRIS Data.

-## Give this a shot locally.
+## Give this a shot yourself

 If you want to give this a shot on your own, here is a quick way to get up and running with InterSystems IRIS for Health.
 You will need Docker installed on your system.